GPT, But Backwards: Exactly Inverting Language Model Outputs: SODA Algorithm

 \section{SODA Algorithm}

 In general, the optimisation problem in Equation ~\eqref{eq:disc_opt} is combinatorial.
 Indeed, the dimension of the search space $|\mathcal{V}|^n$ grows exponentially in the length of the input $x$.
-Given that the size of the token vocabulary $\mathcal{V}$ of modern language models can surpass $100K$ entries (see Table \ref{tab:model_table}), any brute-force approaches become impractical beyond $n=1$.
+Given that the size of the token vocabulary $\mathcal{V}$ can surpass $100K$ entries in modern language models (see Table \ref{tab:model_table}), any brute-force approaches become impractical beyond $n=1$.
+Instead, we propose to search for the solution $x^*$ over a continuous relaxation of the input space.
+This is the underpinning of our Sparse One-hot Discrete Adam (SODA) algorithm, with the full pseudocode shown as Algorithm \ref{alg:complex_algo}.
+SODA optimises the new input variables via a modified version of Adam that omits the bias correction term but includes weight decay.
+To speed up convergence to the final solution $x^*$, SODA also periodically reinitializes the optimiser state.
+We show the impact of each individual component of Algorithm \ref{alg:complex_algo} on the performance of SODA in Table \ref{tab:tweaks_table} of Section \ref{sec:results}.